 Drawing on the rich heritage of Christian literature, EN 391 offers students an introduction to notable authors and works through assigned readings, classroom discussions, and substantive analytical and evaluative course work.
-Prerequisite: Grade of "C-" or better in EN 200
+Prerequisite: Grade of "C-" or better in at least one 200-level English course.